Data Reuse in matmul_multicore_reuse

 Those are the additional steps for getting matmul_multicore_data_reuse

 operations up and running on the compute engine.
-To see a more complicated example using core-to-core data movement, please refer to please refer to the Matmul multi-core data mcast example.
+To see a more complicated example using core-to-core data movement, please refer to the Matmul multi-core data mcast example.